-Popular spectral synthesis tools for stellar populations rely on evolutionary models discussed in Sect\,\ref{sec:models} \citep[BPASS \citep{Eldridge17}, and Geneva models in case of Starburst99;][]{Leitherer99, Leitherer14}.
-As such, these codes are built on single star tracks that appear to not well represent massive stellar evolution at I\,Zw\,18 metallicity, and in fact entirely overestimate the number of cool and/or warm SGs.
+Popular spectral synthesis tools for stellar populations rely on the evolutionary models discussed in Sect.\,\ref{sec:models} \citep[BPASS \citep{Eldridge17}, and Geneva models in case of Starburst99;][]{Leitherer99, Leitherer14}.
+As such, these codes are built on single-star tracks that do not well represent massive stellar evolution at I\,Zw\,18 metallicity, and, in fact, entirely overestimate the number of cool and/or warm SGs.
 While BPASS can account for binary interaction, it does not include the sharp decrease in wind mass loss below the single-scattering limit $\eta = 1$ that \cite{Sander20} predict.
-BPASS can even predict lower ionizing photon emission rates at low metallicity than Starburst99 (see below).
-If all low-metallicity stars with $M_\mathrm{ini} \gtrsim 30$\,M$_\odot$ can instead evolve into hot stars with weak winds, it means that their predicted emission rates of hard ionizing photons from spectral synthesis codes could be significantly underestimated.
-We will investigate this below for the case of I\,Zw\,18.
+BPASS can even predict lower ionizing photon emission rates at low metallicities than Starburst99 (see below).
+If all low-metallicity stars with $M_\mathrm{ini} \gtrsim 30$\,M$_\odot$ can instead evolve into hot stars with weak winds, then their predicted emission rates of hard ionizing photons from spectral synthesis codes could be significantly underestimated.
+We investigate this below for the case of I\,Zw\,18.